amsokol/openshift-lab01-hyper-converged/README.md

-# OpenShift Origin v1.5.0 based hyper-converged infrustructure deployment tutorial
+# OpenShift Origin v1.5.0 based hyper-converged infrastructure deployment tutorial
 Step by step tutorial how to deploy hyper-converged infrustructure by OpenShift Origin v1.5.0 + Gluster for CentOS Atomic Host

 ## Materials are used to prepare this tutorial: